NexGen Fast Facts

 - Tickets: NexGen members pick up their free tickets at any box office.

 Before entering the galleries:

-We can’t touch the art.
-Touching art harms it; keep one adult arm length away.
+- We can’t touch the art.
+Touching art harms it; a safe distance is about one adult arm length away.